omarzeineh/Smart-Traffic-Management-UDP-Redundant-Forwarding/README.md

 - `Server_p1` – UDP monitoring server that listens for incoming traffic data and prints/logs it.
 - `Sensor` – Simple POJO/model to synthesize/format sensor readings (e.g., vehicle count, avg speed, light status).

-> Java package name is set to `smarttraffic.q1` (renamed from the original long assignment identifier for clarity).
+> Java package name is set to `Smart_Traffic` (renamed from the original long assignment identifier for clarity).
 No logic has been changed—only the `package` declaration line.

 ---